 - In the menu select the USB drive. you will now boot through USB.

 - You will now be booted into Ubuntu Installation.

-Here you will also find an option ‘try Ubuntu’.
+Here you will also find the option ‘try Ubuntu’.
 You can use this option to directly boot into Ubuntu without installation but this will be temporary and no data will be stored permanently, SO move on to the next step for the permanent installation.

 - Click on “Install Ubuntu” to install Ubuntu.

 - Select the language and click continue.

 - Here you will find various options to choose from, don’t choose them according to your PC’s capabilities.
 Or you leave them unchecked and click continue to save time.